BasilGuo/savax-protocol/draft-xu-savax-protocol.md

 coding: us-ascii
 pi:    # can use array (if all yes) or hash here
   toc: yes
-  sortrefs:   # defaults to yes
+  sortrefs: yes  # defaults to yes
   symrefs: yes

 author: